antonyTheRiskTaker/codecademy-blackjack/README.md

 ### `getHandValue()`
-It takes in either a player's or a dealer's hand and returns the aggregated value of the inputed hand of cards.
+It takes in either a player's or a dealer's hand and returns the aggregated value of a given hand of cards.